dekarrin/mtgdb/README.md

   - Count is changed to 'owned count'
 [ ] affects import-decks -
-  - If wishlist count > 0, it is added as a wishlist item
+  - If wishlist count > 0, it is added as a wishlist item [ ] update add -
+  - Don't actually remove the inv entry if count hits 0 if it is wishlisted.

 Interactive mode